 Human trafficking is a global issue.
 An estimated 2.5 million people are currently in forced labor, including sexual exploitation, as a result of trafficking, and the majority of victims are aged between 18 and 24.
 The International Labor Organization estimates the profits associated with trafficking make it the third-biggest criminal enterprise in the world.

 Earlier this year, I gave a presentation on graphs and human trafficking at Graph Day San Francisco.
-This summary looks at the approach we could use to create an interactive graph visualization tool to understand trafficking patterns.
+This summary looks at the approach we could use to create an interactive graph visualization tool to understand trafficking patterns, and some useful data visualization techniques for law enforcement and security agencies in general.

 A key part of human trafficking is the movement of victims, as perpetrators evade detection by continually transporting victims.

 In 2014, two information scientists at the University of Hawaii applied network analysis to open internet sources.
-In their paper, Ibanez & Suthers created a graph dataset using escort adverts, cell phone numbers and advert locations.
+In their paper on detection of domestic human trafficking indicators and movement trends, Ibanez & Suthers created a graph dataset using escort adverts, cell phone numbers and advert locations.
 With this innovative approach, they built a graph model of the most common travel routes of suspected victims of sexual exploitation:

 This analysis helped build visual models of the movement of victims: